Timetable icon Self-scheduling is currently available for select locations!

 Orbital tumors

 The orbit or “eye socket” is the cavity of the skull in which the eye is situated.
 Just as with any parts of the body, the eye socket can be affected by masses or tumors, both benign and malignant.
 Because the eye socket has a fixed amount of space, these growths can cause symptoms as they grow and can ultimately threaten your vision or, rarely, your health.
-As board certified ophthalmologists fellowship trained in oculoplastic surgery, Drs.
-Garibaldi and Wong have the expertise required to correctly diagnose and treat growths that affect the orbit.
+As board certified ophthalmologists fellowship trained in oculoplastic surgery, we have the expertise required to correctly diagnose and treat growths that affect the orbit.

 Symptoms